 Click rate.
 Also known as failure rate.
-It’s the first and primary statistic we hear about from customers who are measuring the effectiveness of a security awareness program.
-And it’s an important stat to keep an eye on during your program.
-But it’s not the only metric you should be tracking.
+It’s the first and primary statistic we hear about from customers who are measuring security awareness metrics and tracking the effectiveness of a security awareness program.
+It’s an important stat to keep an eye on during your program.
+But it’s not the only metric among your IT security benchmarks you should be tracking.

 Infosec survey results from 2020 State of the Phish report

 As we learned from our 2020 State of the Phish report, email reporting add-ins are an under-utilized component of security awareness training.
 According to our survey of IT and infosec pros, only 15% of organizations are utilizing a tool like this in their programs.
 With most vendors’ email reporting add-ins, you’ll be able to measure a “reporting rate.”
 This is defined as the percentage of users who receive a simulated phishing email and report it using one of these tools.

 Our data found there is more variability in the reporting rate compared with the click rate, and that reporting rate is a better overall indicator of user behavior change because of the variance.

 Another stat that can be utilized by administrators is knowledge levels.
 While click rate and reporting rate are sufficient metrics to measure user resilience to phishing attacks, knowledge levels from assessments ensure users understand skills related to phishing and expand to topics like data privacy, passwords, mobile security, and more.
 For instance, if you have a highly-regulated organization or department that requires specific training, understanding these knowledge levels and if they’re improving or degrading will become essential.

 Security Awareness Metric Benchmarking Click and Reporting Rates

 If you send out a simulated phishing email, what is considered a “good” click rate?
 The answer largely relies on how difficult and targeted the simulated phish was, as well as how experienced your users are.
 As you send different phishing templates, variability should be expected.